Updated: Apr 16

 Learning in Sixth Form is very different from the learning you did at GCSE and the key difference is that more emphasis is put on independent learning.
 One of the most important parts of Sixth Form is coping with the amount of unstructured time in your timetable (i.e. free periods) and making the most of them.

-In Sixth Form, your lessons will take you through new material, introduce you to skills and provide you with feedback you need to improve the homework and coursework that you produce for your teachers, but the real learning happens outside of the classroom.
-Not only will you be expected to do more on your own, but you are also expected to organise yourself, rather than just 'go with the flow'.
+In Sixth Form, your lessons will take you through new material, introduce you to skills and provide you with the feedback you need to improve the homework and coursework that you produce for your teachers, but the real learning happens outside of the classroom.
+Not only will you be expected to do more on your own, but you are also expected to organise yourself, rather than 'going with the flow'.
 On top of this, the work will be more difficult and take longer AND you will need to prepare your UCAS application along the way.

 So how did I make the most of my time in Year 12-13 and what would I advise you to do?